black and yellow wasps

 Hornets Wasps Yellow Jackets Identification in Southern Maine

-People may ask, “what does a wasps look like?”
-Most of them are black or have various markings of three different colors; white, orange or yellow.
+People may ask, โ€œwhat does a wasps look like?โ€ Most of them are black or have various markings of three different colors; white, orange or yellow.
 Hornets tend to have reddish-brown heads and thoraxes, with abdomens that are golden in color with dark brown stripes.
 The majority of wasp species are not social.
 Hornets are social insects.
-They have a narrow or pinched waist and unlike bees, they don’t have much hair.
+They have a narrow or pinched waist and unlike bees, they donโ€™t have much hair.
 Yellow jackets are usually yellow and black without the orange.
 The following will give you the key to identifying what a wasp looks like and the difference between wasps, hornets, yellow jackets and other types of ground hornets in Maine.
 Interesting fact is there are about 20 species of hornets.
 The two that are the most common in the United States are the European hornet and the bald-faced hornet.
 After reading this blog you will become a pro at identifying and explaining to other people what a wasp looks like.

 Black and yellow wasps

-During the warmer seasons in Maine is the ideal time for those pesky and intimidating winged insects to search out flowers and backyard barbecues.
+During the warmer seasons in Maine, itโ€™s the ideal time for those pesky and intimidating winged insects to search out flowers and backyard barbecues.
 They can ruin a perfect sunny day in Maine, whether you are at the beach or just hanging out in your own backyard.
-Encountering a bee, wasp or hornets are likely as mentioned before, during warmer seasons.
+Encountering a bee, wasp, or hornet is likely during these warmer months.
 So, what can I tell you about the black and yellow wasps?
-Besides stinging you, bees, wasps and hornets are actually quite different.
-You can lather yourself up with tons of insect repellant, but the chances of seeing and being stung by these little devils is likely.
+Besides stinging you, bees, wasps, and hornets are actually quite different.
+You can lather yourself up with tons of insect repellant, but the chances of seeing and being stung by these little devils is still high.
 So identifying them may be useful to know exactly who is who.
-The black and yellow wasps, yellow jackets, have striped black and yellow markings and are commonly mistaken for bees.
+The black and yellow wasps, called yellow jackets, have striped black and yellow markings and are commonly mistaken for bees.
 However, the black and yellow wasps are smooth, never fuzzy or hairy like bees.
 Their yellow stripes tend to be brighter and shinier.
-They also have a thin, “wasp” waist.
+They also have a thin, โ€œwaspโ€ waist.

-People ask, “how can you identify hornets and wasps?”
-Well, keep reading to find out how you can do that, to identify hornets and wasps apart from other bees.
+People ask, โ€œhow can you identify hornets and wasps?โ€ Well, keep reading to find out how you can do that, to identify hornets and wasps apart from other bees.
 From their colorful looks, to their living quarters to their stinging power, here is how to tell them apart since we all want to know what we are dealing with when faced with these sometimes angry swarming insects.

 Identify hornets and wasps

-One general rule to identify hornets from wasps, wasps are brighter and hornets are larger.
-Hornets can grow to twice the size of a yellow jacket or paper wasp, approximately 1 inch in length.
-Hornets tend to have a dull color, mostly brown with yellow stripes or black with a white head (the bald-faced hornet).
-Yellow jacket wasps are bright yellow and black striped.
+One general rule to identify hornets from wasps is that wasps are brighter while hornets are larger, often growing to twice the size of a yellow jacket or paper wasp, about 1 inch long.
+Hornets usually have dull colors, mostly brown with yellow stripes or black with a white head (the bald-faced hornet), whereas yellow jacket wasps are bright yellow and black striped.
 All hornets are wasps, but not all wasps are hornets.
+If youโ€™re facing issues with these insects, professional Portland pest control services can help safely and effectively manage hornet and wasp populations around your home.

 The hornet is a type of wasp, mostly located in the United States.
 The size is the easiest way to identify hornets and wasps.
 The hornet can grow to twice the size of a yellow jacket.